door7302/demo-closed-loop/README.md

 ![CLA Framework](assets/framework.png)

-You can also watch a recorded session of the demo: [YouTube video](https://www.youtube.com/watch?v=oVkMBBKSG0g)
+You can also watch a recorded session of the demo:
+- First look at the [demo animation](https://youtu.be/Iq8gHbtcY9I?si=SGFKsodqUiipfUlT)
+- Then you could watch the [demo video](https://www.youtube.com/watch?v=oVkMBBKSG0g)

 First, install the prerequisite tools and complete the initial configuration.
 We assume you have two routers in your lab: **R1** and **R2**, which must be reachable by your CLA server via **Netconf** and **gNMI**.
 Ensure that the CLA server can connect to your R1 and R2 routers on ports **TCP/830** and **TCP/9339**.